metapolator/metapolator/design-spaces.md

 Input from sliders to the metapolation equation follows the reverse path.
 This is easy-peasy for normal sliders (i.e. rebalancing two coefficients, whose sum is invariant), but slightly more complicated for from-zero sliders—

 1. when a from-zero slider is decreased, all coefficients linked to other from-zero sliders remain untouched (i.e. the other from-zero sliders set hard percentages), while all coefficients that are determined by normal sliders (and the 100% rule) see their combined percentage _budget_ increase—which they then split between them proportionately;
-* when a from-zero slider is increased, all coefficients linked to other from-zero sliders remain _first_ untouched, while all coefficients that are determined by normal sliders (and the 100% rule) see their combined percentage budget decrease, **until that budget hits zero**—when _interpolating_; from then on the combined percentage _budget_ of the other from-zero sliders gets decreased—which they then split between them proportionately; when _extrapolating_ the normal-slider budget can go negative and there is no need to touch the other from-zero sliders.
+* when a from-zero slider is increased, all coefficients linked to other from-zero sliders remain _first_ untouched, while all coefficients that are determined by normal sliders (and the 100% rule) see their combined percentage budget decrease, **until that budget hits zero**—when _interpolating_; from then on the combined percentage _budget_ of the other from-zero sliders gets decreased—which they then split between them proportionately; when _extrapolating_, the normal-slider budget can go negative and there is no need to touch the other from-zero sliders.

 _example_: 4-master group, Metapolation = 25%M<sub>1</sub> + 25%M<sub>2</sub> + 30%M<sub>3</sub> + 20%M<sub>4</sub>.
 Slider setup is M<sub>1</sub> from zero (value 25), M<sub>2</sub> from zero (25) and M<sub>3</sub>–M<sub>4</sub> (40).